mozilla/webdev-bootcamp/security.rst

     If you are unsure about a certain case, members of the web security team will gladly help (See `Involving the Security Team`_).

-There may be occasions, where such CSP-incompatible code looks unavoidable but in general you should always strive to follow these guidelines:
+To avoid CSP problems, follow these guidelines:

 * Don't use inline JavaScript code.
 This includes inline script elements (``<script>code</script>``), inline event handlers (e.g.